 - take into account the cultural diversity within CRC churches.

-That synod mandate the committee appointed by action in Recommendation b to draft a code of conduct for all employed ministry staff within the CRC.
-The draft code of conduct will be presented to Synod 2020 for approval and with recommendations for implementation for the denomination, classes, and churches.
+That synod mandate the committee appointed by action in Recommendation 1 to draft a code of conduct for all employed ministry staff within the CRC.
+The draft code of conduct will be presented to Synod 2020 for approval.
+The code of conduct shall be:

 That synod mandate the Council of Delegates to review the adequacy of the training provided to CRCNA staff, the adequacy of the provisions for support to a complainant, and mechanisms to avoid potential conflicts of interest in the process for dealing with complaints.
 A review should be informed by careful listening to persons who found the processes helpful and persons who did not.